top of page

 will be added to the bottom where you can fill in the distance, direction, and clearance rule, as well as mark if the existing violations should be ignored.

 Midspan Clearances set the clearance rules for the midspan.
-In the above example, it shows that the Fiber needs to be 30 inches below an open secondary in the midspan, and this rule needs to be applied to both proposed and existing conditions.
+In the above example, it shows that the Fiber needs to be 30 inches below an open secondary in the midspan, and this rule needs to be applied in both proposed and existing conditions.
 This Midspan Clearances section can be toggled on or off.

 *Note - For Midspan Clearances, you can set distances between wires, and you can set distances that wires need to be over certain types of midspans.
 For the above example, the Fiber needs to be 186in Above the Sidewalk.